Escallonia x exoniensis

 Common Name: Escallonia

-Escallonia x exoniensis is a Evergreen Shrub up to 5.00 metres tall.
+Escallonia x exoniensis is an evergreen shrub that can grow up to 5.00 metres tall.

 A hybrid of garden origin, E. rosea x E. rubra.